FKFT/shellscript_on_Kubernetes_with_CI-CD_Jenkins/README.md

 - **Run setupKUBECONFIG.sh**: This script is required to be run before running the Jenkinsfile.
 Please ensure to execute this setup first in the lab before proceeding with the Jenkinsfile.

+## Deployment

+- **Jenkins file**: once the cluster is up and running and jenkins is running in your local host make a pipeline job and copy the jenkins file and place it on the pipeline

 ## Troubleshooting

 - **docker login**: